ludwig-ai/ludwig-docs/docs/getting_started/serve.md

 }
 ```

+!!! note

-If you would like you can also make a POST request on the [`/batch_predict`](https://ludwig-ai.github.io/ludwig-docs/0.4/user_guide/serving/#batch_predict) endpoint to run inference on multiple samples at once.
-The full configuration for [ludwig serve](https://ludwig-ai.github.io/ludwig-docs/0.4/user_guide/serving/) has more information on how to deploy your models.
+    Users can also send POST requests to the [`/batch_predict`](../..//user_guide/serving/#batch_predict) endpoint to run inference on multiple examples at once.
+Read more about [ludwig serve](../../user_guide/serving) to learn more about ludwig deployments.